 Lectures, effort, engagement, and Q&A are the most important activities for success in this course.
 The instructor maintains records of the student's attendance and submission of assignments throughout the semester.
-Maintaining a time management schedule for the online video lectures is crucial to avoid lagging in this class.
 The student is expected to attend at least eighty percent (80%) of the total class meetings and submit at least eighty percent (80%) of the total class assignments to have the best chance of success.
 If the student fails to meet these minimum requirements, the instructor has the right to drop the student with a grade of F or an X, depending on the instructor's discretion.